Extended vocal technique: Spoken

 Spoken text is frequently employed.
-The Italian term "parlando" has a similar meaning.
+The Italian term "parlato" has a similar meaning.

 Rapping

 Sprechgesang

 Sprechgesang is a combination singing and speaking.
 It is usually heavily associated with Arnold Schoenberg (particularly his Pierrot Lunaire which uses sprechgesang for its entire duration) and the Second Viennese School.
 Schoenberg notated sprechgesang by placing a small cross through the stem of a note which indicates approximate pitch.
 In more modern music “sprechgesang” is frequently simply written over a passage of music.

 Inhaling

 Singing is produced while a singer is inhaling.
-This technique combined with exhaling and other techniques can produce a continuous stream of voice that is widely used in extreme metal styles like death metal, it is also employed in other styles to create a strained or even humorous effect.
+It is used in experimental contemporary classical compositions, such as in the 2006 chamber opera Ursularia by Nicholas DeMaison, for its ability to produce a variety of extreme high and low pitches impossible to create in typical exhaled vocals.
+In popular music styles, ingressive singing can be combined with vocal distortion techniques for extreme metal vocals like death metal growls.
+In beatboxing, it is used to create certain percussion sounds (like the "inward K snare").
+A careful mixture of ingressive and egressive sounds allows a beatboxer to sustain a rhythmic phrase indefinitely without needing to pause for breath.

 Pitch

 Falsetto

 A vocal technique allowing the singer to sing notes higher than their modal vocal range.

 Glottal sounds

 A "frying"-type sound may be produced by means of the glottis.
 This technique has been frequently used by Meredith Monk.